 JPMorgan Chase and its affiliates have various defined benefit pension plans and other postretirement employee benefit ("OPEB") plans that provide benefits to its employees.
-The Company's employees are eligible to participate in a qualified, noncontributory U.S. defined benefit pension plan sponsored by JPMorgan Chase Bank, National Association, and they may also participate in JPMorgan Chase's defined contribution plan.
-In connection with changes to the U.S. Retirement Savings Program during the fourth quarter of 2018, JPMorgan Chase announced that it will freeze the U.S. defined benefit pension plan.
-Commencing on January 1, 2020 (and January 1, 2019 for new hires), pay credits will be directed to the U.S. defined contribution plan.
-Interest credits will continue to accrue.
-In addition, postretirement medical and life insurance benefits are offered to certain retirees, and postretirement medical benefits are offered to qualifying U.S. employees, through JPMorgan Chase's U.S. OPEB plans.
-There are no separate plans solely for employees of the Company and, therefore, pension expense, defined contribution and OPEB expense for the Company is determined based upon employee participation in these plans and are recorded through an intercompany charge, which is settled in cash monthly.
+The Company's employees are eligible to participate in a qualified noncontributory U.S. defined benefit pension plan sponsored by JPMorgan Chase Bank, National Association (the "Plan"), and they may also participate in JPMorgan Chase's U.S. defined contribution plan.
+In connection with changes to the JPMorgan Chase U.S. Retirement Savings Program announced in November 2018, JPMorgan Chase froze the Plan which was overfunded as of December 31, 2019 and, commencing on January 1, 2020 (and January 1, 2019 for new hires), new pay credits were directed to the U.S. defined contribution plan.
+Interest credits on the U.S. defined benefit pension plan continue to accrue for participants in the Plan.

+In addition, postretirement medical and life insurance benefits are offered to certain retirees, and postretirement medical benefits are offered to qualifying U.S. employees, through JPMorgan Chase's U.S. OPEB plans, which have been prefunded by JPMorgan Chase.
+There are no separate plans solely for employees of the Company and, therefore, pension expense, defined contribution expense and OPEB expense for the Company is determined based upon employee participation in these plans and are recorded through an intercompany charge, which is settled in cash monthly.